chessturo/linear-algebra/pages/ch1/intro-linear.md

 algebra to rewrite them such that they line up with the definition.
 As such, we consider these to be linear equations as well.
-You might have noticed here that there's only one value for $$x$$ that makes this equation true, we'll return to that shortly.
+You might have noticed here that there's only one value for $$x$$ that makes this equation true, we'll return to that in the next section.

 A more slightly complex example would be something like $$y = 3x + 4$$.
 This isn't in the form given by our definition, but we can rewrite it as $$3x +